felgru/dune-dpg/INSTALL.md

 Installation of Dune on Debian GNU/Linux
 ----------------------------------------

-2) If you are using Debian unstable, the Dune 2.6 core libraries can be installed from the Debian repositories with
+2) If you are using Debian bullseye or newer, the Dune 2.7 core libraries can be installed from the Debian repositories with

     apt install libdune-common-dev libdune-geometry-dev libdune-grid-dev \
                 libdune-istl-dev libdune-localfunctions-dev \